ACM40960/project-acm40690-monte-carlo-simulation-of-epl/README.md

 - Columns: `HomeTeam,AwayTeam` (no dates required for simulation).

-> **Name consistency:** Ensure team names match across *all* files (training, fixtures, points).
-Simple mismatches (“Man City” vs “Manchester City”) will degrade results.
+>**Name consistency:** Verify that team names appear in *all* training, fixture, and point files.
+Results will suffer from simple mismatches ("Man City" vs. "Manchester City").
+To lessen these discrepancies, we made a few consistent manual adjustments to our CSV file.

 ---

 ## Quickstart

-1. Open **`Final_Project.ipynb`** in Jupyter Lab/Notebook or VS Code.
+1. Open **`Final_Project.ipynb`** in Notebook/Jupyter Lab or VS Code.
-2. Run all cells in order:
+2. Execute all cells in order:
    - Load & clean data
    - Compute Elo (with decay)
-   - Fit Bivariate Poisson
+   - Fit Bivariate Poisson model
-   - Backtest (prints MAE)
+   - Backtest using fixtures & actual points (prints MAE)
    - Simulate future seasons
    - View plots inline

-> The notebook saves/loads from the repo root; run it from the project folder.
+> The notebook saves or loads from the repository root; run it from the project folder.

 ---